2022 Ohio Bobcats football team: Game summaries

-vs. Florida Atlantic
+Vs. Florida Atlantic

 Ohio recovered from an early deficit and then had to hold on to avoid surrendering a late 17 point lead in winning a shootout against Florida Atlantic.
 Quarterback Kurtis Rourke and freshman kicker Nathanial Vakos both earned MAC East Player of the Week awards.

-at Penn State
+At Penn State

 Penn St jumped out to an early lead and pulled away in an easy 46–10 over the Bobcats.

-at Iowa State
+At Iowa State

 The Bobcat offense was shut down for the second straight week as 2022 Iowa State held them to a season low 233 yards in an easy victory for the Cyclones.

-vs. Fordham
+Vs. Fordham

 In another shootout win Kurtis Rourke passed for 537 yards which was the most in Bobcat History while earning his second MAC East Offensive Player of the Week award of the season.
 Fordham's Fotis Kokosioulis broke the Patriot League record for receiving yards in a game with 320 and was player of the week for the entire FCS.

-at Kent State
+At Kent State

 Kent State won a shootout in overtime.
-Ohio's defense continued to struggle giving up 736 yards in the game of which 711 was in regulation.
+Ohio's defense continued to struggle as they gave up 736 yards in the game, of which, 711 yards were in regulation.
 Kent State's running back Marquez Cooper and wide receiver Dante Cephas became the first FBS teammates to respectively get 240 yards rushing and receiving in the same game.

-vs. Akron
+Vs. Akron

 Ohio won by 21 points in spite of surrendering 473 yards to Akron.
 Through six games Ohio was surrendering 40.6 points, 561 yards, and 387 passing yards per game to opposing offenses.
-The Bobcat offense continued to shine helping Ohio get to 3–3 on the season and with their first conference win and a 1–1 recorf in the MAC.
+The Bobcat offense continued to shine helping Ohio get to 3–3 on the season.
+With their first conference win they moved to 1–1 record in the MAC.
 Sam Wiglusz had 7 catches for 144 yards and 2 touchdowns while Kurtis Rourke had 427 yards passing and 4 touchdowns along with 32 rushing yards.
 However, it was Sieh Bangura who won MAC East Offensive Player of the Week with 92 rushing yards and 4 total touchdowns.

-at Western Michigan
+At Western Michigan

 Ohio's defense had their best game of the season to this point giving up only 14 points while forcing 6 turnovers, 5 of which were interceptions, and getting 5 sacks and 8 tackles for losses.
 However, the passing offense was slowed some for the first time since back to back games against power five teams Penn State and Iowa St. as Kurtis Rourke was held to 264 yards.
 It was the running game on offense and impressive kicking that carried the way.
-Freshman running back Sieh Bangura earned his second straight MAC East Offensive Player of the Week and Nataniel Vakos earned his second special teams player of the week award of the season by converting on 4 field goals including a career long 55 yards.
+Freshman running back Sieh Bangura earned his second straight MAC East Offensive Player of the Week and Nataniel Vakos earned his second special teams player of the week award of the season by converting on 4 field goals including a career long of 55 yards.
 That helped the Bobcats score 33 points to defeat Western Michigan.